MohammadMaftoun/Few-Shot-and-Zero-Shot-Learning-Techniques/README.md

     miniImageNet: A benchmark dataset for few-shot classification.
     CIFAR-FS: A few-shot learning variant of CIFAR-100.
     Omniglot: For evaluating the performance of few-shot learning models.
-    Custom Datasets: Instructions on how to add your own datasets are provided.
+    Custom Datasets: Instructions on how to add your datasets are provided.

 # Model Architectures